Autumn 2022 Alumni

 Much of her inspiration is often found on road trips around the UK, or at her favourite village in southern Turkey – where the turquoise seas, blooming bougainvillea and majestic mountains tend to refresh her creativity and imagination.

 At home, she can often be found baking cakes, pottering in her garden, reading historical fiction, or taking online courses to expand her skill set.
-She was honoured to be on the first cohort of the HarperCollins Design Academy, which she found thoroughly enjoyable, enlightening and informative – creating a solid foundation for her to take the next steps in her career to work with traditional publishers.
+She was honoured to be on the first cohort of the HarperCollins Design Academy, which she found thoroughly enjoyable, enlightening and informative.
+It gave her a solid foundation to take the next steps in her publishing career.

 Iqbal Hussain